solargc/buyse-dev/content/_index.md

 +++
 +++

-I am Pascal Buyse, a developer in training based in Gent.
+I am Pascal Buyse, a developer in training based in Ghent.
 Learning C/C++ at 42 Belgium – it is wild.
 Along the way, diving into Rust on my own.